Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/streamlabs/donation.md

     value: €5
   - name: donationMessage
     type: string
-    description: The donation message that the user may has included
+    description: The donation message that the user may have included
     value: My donation message
 ---